jgheithcock/heithcockdotcom/_posts/unpublished/misc/test.md

 ## Internal comments

-The following sentence is a comment (and is not visible):
+The following sentence is a comment (and is not visible), note that any returns will get stripped out:

 [This is an internal comment]: #